We used to fly a Cessna 172 recreationally out of

 Inside Port Hardy Airport (CYZT) Northern Vancouver Island BC Canada

-5:40.
-Was hoping to beat the fog, which usually forms in this area in the
+0540 hrs.
+We tried to beat the fog, which usually forms in this area in the

-yet again and started waiting for the clouds to clear.
+yet again, and started waiting for the clouds to clear.
 Took a photo of

 this DeHavilland Otter (C-FITS) seaplane of Pacific Coastal Airlines.